Carolyn Finney (author)

-Publications
+Scholarship and Publications

-In 2014, Finney published her first book, "Black Faces, White Spaces: Reimagining the Relationship of African Americans to the Great Outdoors," a book that centers on the experience of African Americans and the environment around within the context of the U.S. history and the mainstream environmental movement.
-She argues that African Americans have frequently overcome barriers to the outdoors and, despite these obstacles, have indeed frequently appeared in nature.
-She explores why this reality has been ignored in both popular imagination and historical record.
+In 2014, Finney published her first book, "Black Faces, White Spaces: Reimagining the Relationship of African Americans to the Great Outdoors," which centers on the experience of African Americans and the environment in the U.S. and its mainstream environmental movement.
+She argues that African Americans have frequently overcome barriers to the outdoors and why this reality has been ignored in both popular imagination and historical record.
 Finney analyzes the disconnect between America’s understanding of nature during the environmental movement of the mid-20th century and the collective experiences of nature of Black people, and writes that their relationship with the outdoors has been historically dictated for them.

-With the events of 2020, the demand for her book increased significantly, resulting in a greater demand for Finney as a public speaker, consultant and creative.
-Finney has written an extensive number of articles for diverse outlets including, Newsweek, The Guardian and Outside magazine and is currently the new columnist for The Earth Island Journal.
-Finney is working on a new book of creative nonfiction that takes a more personal journey into understanding the very complicated relationship between race, land and belonging in the U.S.
+Demand for her book increased significantly during the pandemic, resulting in requests for public speaking, consultancy, and creative projects.

+Finney has written many articles for Newsweek, The Guardian and Outside magazine and is a columnist for The Earth Island Journal.

 Current projects

-At present, Finney is working on her one-woman show,The N Word: Nature, Revisited, is an imagined conversation with John Muir which will be workshopping the show at the New York Botanical Gardens Humanities Institute in the summer of 2021 as part of her Mellon residency.
-In addition, Finney is working with Emmy-award winning documentary film-maker Irene Taylor (Vermilion Films) who is including her family’s story in an upcoming HBO documentary about humans complex relationship to trees.
+At present, Finney is working on her one-woman show, The N Word: Nature, Revisited, is an imagined conversation with John Muir which was presented at the New York Botanical Gardens Humanities Institute in the summer of 2021 as part of her Mellon residency.
+In addition, Finney is working with Emmy-award winning documentary film-maker Irene Taylor (Vermilion Films) who is including her family’s story in an upcoming HBO documentary about humans' complex relationship to trees.
+She is working on a new book of creative nonfiction that takes a more personal journey into understanding the very complicated relationship between race, land and belonging in the U.S.

-Education

-In her early college years, Finney focused on liberal arts degree and eventually dropped out to pursue a career in acting.
-After 11 years of acting, Finney embarked to travel the world, inspiring her to return to college.
-There, she completed her Bachelors of Arts in gender and international development in Western Washington University and her Master of Social Science in international rural community development at Utah State University.
-After graduating, she continued her education at Clark University in Massachusetts and earned her Ph.D. focusing on Geography.